morganq/towers/rules.md

 * The player with the tallest tower at the end of the game is granted $10.
 * Each player gets $2 for each floor connected to the ground by an elevator.
+* Extra $1 for each occupied room above the 8th floor, and an extra $2 for each occupied room above the 15th floor.